-Contributed by John Wertz, Blacksburg, VA
+Contributed by Bryan Jaster, Winchester, VA

-Scripture Texts (NRSV) for Sunday, April 22, 2012 (Third Sunday of Easter)
+Scripture Texts (NRSV) for Sunday, April 20, 2014 (Resurrection of our Lord, Easter Sunday)

 (Text links are to Oremus Bible Browser.
 Oremus Bible Browser is not affiliated with or supported by the Evangelical Lutheran Church in America.
 You can find the calendar of readings for Year C at Lectionary Readings.)

 For lectionary humor and insight, check the weekly comic Agnus Day.

 Let’s look more closely at the Easter story from Matthew.
 It begins with an earthquake and in fear.